Norah Jones: Additional projects and collaborations

 In 2014, Jones played with her label-mates including Jason Moran, John Patitucci, Brian Blade and Wayne Shorter in celebration of the 75th anniversary of Blue Note Records in the Concert Hall of John F. Kennedy Center for the Performing Arts.
 Later, Jones joined Mavis Staples for two songs at the Newport Folk Festival to celebrate Staples' 75th birthday.

 Jones is featured on Harold Mabern's 2014 album Afro Blue, singing "Fools Rush In" and "Don't Misunderstand".
 On September 28, 2014, she appeared at the George Fest tribute concert to George Harrison in Los Angeles, where she sang "Something" and "Behind That Locked Door".
 Three days beforehand, Jones performed "Behind That Locked Door" live on the TBS television show Conan.
 Her performance at George Fest was included on the 2016 album and film release of the event.

 Jones duets with The Rolling Stones' Keith Richards on the song "Illusions", from his 2015 album Crosseyed Heart.

 On May 6, 2015, Jones sang "Don't Know Why" on The Late Show with David Letterman, as she had thirteen years before for her first appearance on the Letterman show.
 The episode was broadcast within two weeks of Letterman's retirement as host.
 During the same year, she sang "Little Bird" and "God Only Knows" at Brian Fest.

 Jones donated her voice to the end credits song from the film A Dog Named Gucci, on the song "One Voice".
 The song also features singers Aimee Mann, Susanna Hoffs, Lydia Loveless, Neko Case, Kathryn Calder and Brian May.
 It was produced by Dean Falcone, who wrote the film's score.
 "One Voice" was released on Record Store Day, April 16, 2016, with profits from the sale of the single going to benefit animal charities.

 In 2017, Jones recorded a rendition of "Unchained Melody", a song made famous by The Righteous Brothers, for Resistance Radio: The Man in the High Castle Album, a soundtrack to Amazon's The Man in the High Castle TV series.
 The song and soundtrack were produced by Danger Mouse, with whom Jones worked on her 2012 album, Little Broken Hearts.

 Begin Again was released through Blue Note Records on April 12, 2019.
 The collection is a compilation of singles Jones recorded from 2018 to 2019, and includes collaborations with Jeff Tweedy and Thomas Bartlett.
 Jones planned to tour Australia and the US in support of the album, before cancelling shows due to the COVID-19 pandemic.

 In 2020, Jones duetted with US jazz star Kandace Springs on the song "Angel Eyes" from her covers album The Women Who Raised Me.

+From September 2022, Jones started a podcast called "Norah Jones Is Playing Along", where they played impromptu and improvised songs with a selection of guest artists including her half-sister Anoushka Shankar, as well as Dave Grohl, Marc Rebillet and more.

+In 2023, Jones was featured on the single "Paradise II" from rapper Logic's eighth studio album, College Park.